jeremygpeterson/spree_flexi_variants/README.md

   }
 }
 ```

-### Possible Errors

-Note that the Product Customization Type and Customizable Product Option Ids must have already been associated with the product, otherwise the line item will be created without them.
+**Caution**: Note that the Product Customization Type and Customizable Product Option Ids must have already been associated with the product, otherwise the line item will be created without them.

 ### Fetching Ad Hoc Option Types and Product Customization Types
 To fetch _ad hoc option types_ and _product customization types_ using `/api/v2/storefront/products/{{PRODUCT_SLUG}}`, included them in the `includes` query params i.e.